Thank you Squircle for this incredible place! It’s exactly what I was looking for and I hope you don’t mind me using it in my story!

 Cade doesn’t answer, ‘We must get out of here.
 Take what you can to fight with.’

 With a violent kick, he breaks a leg of one of the coffee tables and hands it to Jen.
 ‘Here.’

-Derek withdraws his knife from the zombie’s eye.
+Derek withdraws his knife from a zombie’s eye.
 ‘OK.
-We’re out of here.’
+We’re outta here.’

-Cade is staring accusingly at Mitchell until he looks away, embarrassed by his own cowardice.
-Ashamed, he walks away from the group, and frustrated leans his forehead against the wall and aims a vicious kick.
+Cade continues staring accusingly at Mitchell until the boy looks away, embarrassed by his own cowardice.
+Ashamed, he walks away from the group, and frustrated leans his forehead against the wall aiming a vicious kick.

 ‘Aw shit!
+Ouch!
 Come here!
 Look!
 Holy crap!’
-He gesticulates towards a small hole in the wall, ‘Look!
+He gesticulates towards a small crack in the wall, ‘Look!
 There’s a way out!’

-Derek is already kicking away, trying to make it bigger, and Cade joins in.
-Bricks and plaster fall down onto the bushes below and the hole is soon large enough for a person to pass through.
+Derek is already kicking away, trying to make it bigger, and Cade joins in with a drip stand.
+Bricks and plaster fall down onto the bushes below and the crack is soon large enough for a person to squeeze through.

 Derek dries the sweat on his brow with the back of his hand, ‘Do you think you can jump, dad?’

 Don doesn’t think so but he would never say it out loud.
 They all say their goodbyes to the peacefully unconscious girl on the couch before returning to the tiny gap promising freedom.
 Derek goes first, followed by Don and Mitchell.

 Jen doesn’t want to leave Leann, but she knows she has to.
 With a last kiss on her best friend’s burning forehead, she says a last goodbye and jumps crying down onto the lawn where Derek and Mitchell are waiting to catch her fall.